ropensci-archive/roweb2/content/blog/2019-06-12-taking-over-maint.md

   - community
 ---

 Software is maintained by people.
-While software can in theory live on indefinitely, to do so requires people.
-People change jobs, move locations, retire, and unfortuntaley die sometimes.
+While software can in theory live on indefinitely, to do it so requires people.
+People change jobs, move locations, retire, and unfortunately die sometimes.
 When a software maintainer can no longer maintain a package, what happens to the software?

 Because of the fragility of people in software, in an ideal world a piece of software should have as many maintainers as possible.
 Increasing maintainers increases the so-called [bus factor][bus].
 A piece of software should have a high of a number as possible; lower means fewer people have to get hit by a bus to then have no maintainers.